What Is Attachment Parenting And How Does It Work?

 How does attachment theory explain how children form bonds with their parents?

-According to attachment theory, children seek protection and comfort from their parents, especially in times of need.
+According to attachment theory, children seek safeguarding and comfort from their parents, especially in times of need.
 Kids trust and feel secure when parents meet their needs.
 A secure attachment offers a child confidence to explore the world due to a safe support system.

 - Previous Article